F-Stack/f-stack/dpdk/doc/guides/nics/octeontx.rst

 Initialization
 --------------

-The OCTEON TX ethdev pmd is exposed as a vdev device which consists of a set of PKI and PKO PCIe VF devices.
+The OCTEON TX ethdev PMD is exposed as a vdev device which consists of a set of PKI and PKO PCIe VF devices.
 On EAL initialization, PKI/PKO PCIe VF devices will be probed and then the vdev device can be created from the application code, or from the EAL command line based on